mvolkmann/MyUnixEnv/notes/GoNotes.md

 Currently the primary issues with using Go include:

-- Go lacks a standardized approach for handling package versions used by a library or application.
+- Go lacks a finalized approach for handling package versions used by a library or application.
-  The leading contenders are vgo and dep.
-  The Go core team is actively addressing this and it is likely that Go 1.12 will include a recommended solution.
+  An experimental approach based on vgo is included in Go 1.11.
+  Feedback is being gathered now and perhaps this will be finalized in Go 1.12.
 - Go lacks support for generic types.
-  This is needed for truly functional programming so that generic functions like `map`, `filter`, and `reduce` that operate on a collection cannot be written.
+  This is needed for truly functional programming so that generic functions like `map`, `filter`, and `reduce` can be implemented.
-  One reason these are supported in Go is that they encourage writing code that is less efficient than hand-written for loops.
-  Each iteration with these requires a function call.
+  Generics are on the roadmap for Go 2.0.

 - Go lacks support for immutable data types.
   This is needed to provide guarantees that prevent accidental data mutations.
   Immutable types have come to be an expected feature